Mo Eun-seol: International success and critical acclaim: Culinary Class Wars

 Culinary Class Wars achieved international recognition, debuting as the first Korean unscripted series to reach No. 1 on Netflix's Global Top 10 TV (Non-English) list for three weeks.
-Netflix data indicates the show garnered 3.8 million views (calculated by dividing total hours watched by the series' running time) between September 16 and September 22, 2024, and appeared in the Top 10 lists in 18 countries.
+Netflix data indicates the show garnered 3.8 million views (calculated by dividing total hours watched by the series' running time) between September 16 and 22, 2024, and appeared in the Top 10 lists in 18 countries.
 Viewership increased the following week, with data released on October 2, 2024, showing 4.9 million views between September 23 and 29, a rise of 1.1 million from the previous week.

 According to Good Data Corporation, (Note: Good Data Corporation is an online public opinion analysis service.
 It analyzes online information and public opinion by field.
 Provides TV topical broadcasting program, online topic ranking, and quality evaluation of performers and marketing effect analysis.
 TV topicality survey target dramas that were being aired or scheduled to be broadcast.
 Unlike the audience rating, which measures only the viewing time for the broadcast time, TV topicality is to diagnose the evaluation by examining, indexing, and analyzing the netizens' reactions that appeared in online news, blogs, communities, Twitter, and videos for one week after each program was broadcast.)
 Culinary Class Wars consistently ranked first in integrated TV-OTT non-drama topicality for seven weeks, beginning in the third week of September 2024 and extending through the fourth week of October.
 It briefly fell to second place in the fifth week before regaining the top position in the first week of November.
 While its overall rank decreased to fourth in the second week of November, it remained the top-ranked non-drama program.
 The show's cast members also featured prominently in Good Data's non-drama performer buzzworthiness rankings.
 (Note: From the 3rd to 4th week of September 2024, Paik Jong-won ranked 1st, Choi Hyun-seok 2nd, Ahn Sung-jae 3rd, and Choi Kang-rok 5th (4th week only).
 By the 1st week of October, Ahn Sung-jae rose to 1st, Paik Jong-won was 2nd, and Choi Hyun-seok 3rd.
-In the 2nd week of October, Ahn Sung-jae ranked 1st overall (drama and non-drama), followed by Paik Jong-won 2nd, Edward Lee 3rd, Kwon Sung-jun 4th, and Choi Hyun-seok 5th.
-Rankings in subsequent weeks included Ahn Sung-jae 2nd, Paik Jong-won 3rd, Kwon Sung-jun 4th, and Edward Lee 7th (3rd week of October), and Ahn Sung-jae 2nd and Paik Jong-won 5th (4th week of October).
+In the 2nd week of October, Ahn Sung-jae ranked 1st overall (drama and non-drama), followed by Paik Jong-won 2nd, Edward Lee 3rd, Kwon Sung-jun 4, and Choi Hyun-seok 5th.
+Rankings in subsequent weeks included Ahn Sung-jae 2nd, Paik Jong-won 3rd, Kwon Sung-jun 4, and Edward Lee 7th (3rd week of October), and Ahn Sung-jae 2nd and Paik Jong-won 5th (4th week of October).
 In the 5th week of October, Kang Seung-won was 3rd, Choi Hyun-seok 9th, and Ahn Sung-jae 10th.)